The Secrets of Buying Cricket Sunglasses

 - G26.
 Which are designed for target shooting and enhance reds and oranges against greens and blues.
 They are not quite as effective in very bright light.

-- G30 or VR28.
+- VR28.
 For sunny conditions.
 Reduces glare and enhances colour perception.